Makkarik/crash-course-to-reinforce/README.md

 - **baselines.ipynb:**
 Benchmarks the REINFORCE agent against the Random and Value Iteration baseline agents.
 Includes visualizations and sample videos of agent performance.

+## Hyperparameter Optimization

+The project includes scripts for hyperparameter optimization using [Optuna](https://optuna.org/).
+These scripts automatically search for the best hyperparameters by maximizing the mean reward on the validation set.
+Two separate optimization scripts are provided:

+### Discrete Action Space Optimization

+- **Script:** `hyperparameters_discrete.py`
+- **Overview:**
+This script tunes the hyperparameters for the discrete action space environment.
+Key parameters such as:
+- **Learning Rate (lr)**
+- **Discount Factor (gamma)**
+- **Hidden Layer Dimension (hidden_dim)**
+- **Number of Training Iterations (iterations)**

+are optimized over a predefined number of trials (default: 64).
+The process uses multiple independent environments (NUM_ENVS = 15) and enqueues a default trial to guide the search.
+The best-performing trial's details and statistics are saved as a CSV file in the results directory.

+### Continuous Action Space Optimization

+- **Script:** `hyperparameters_continuous.py`
+- **Overview:**
+Similarly, this script is intended for tuning the hyperparameters for continuous action space environments.
+Although the provided implementation mirrors the discrete case (using `PolicyNetworkDiscrete`), it can be adapted to use a continuous policy network (e.g., `PolicyNetworkContinious`).
+The optimization procedure is identical:
+- The script suggests values for lr, gamma, hidden_dim, and iterations.
+- It creates multiple environments and trains the agent.
+- It then validates the trained policy and returns the mean reward.
+- Results are recorded in a CSV file.

+Both scripts leverage the Optuna TPESampler with a fixed seed for reproducibility.

 ## Results and Observations

 - In a 1Hz policy environment, the Value Iteration Agent performs well, reliably reaching the destination.